ww9/misc/README.md

 Misc
 ===

-Projects not important or finished enough to grant their own git repo.
+Projects not important or finished enough to justify their own git repo.